curvefi/curve-dao-contracts/doc/README.md

 ## Inflation schedule.
 ERC20CRV

 Token _ERC20CRV_ is an ERC20 token which allows a piecewise linear inflation schedule.
-The inflation is dropping by $2^{1/4}$ every year.
+The inflation drops by $2^{1/4}$ percent every year.
-Only _Minter_ contract can directly mint _ERC20CRV_, but only within the limits defined by inflation.
+Only the _Minter_ contract can directly mint _ERC20CRV_, but strictly within the limits defined by inflation.

-Each time the inflation changes, a new mining epoch starts.
+Each time the inflation rate changes, a new mining epoch starts.

 ![CRV token inflation schedule](inflation.pdf){width=280px}

-Initial supply of CRV is $1.273$ billion tokens, which is $42\%$ of the eventual ($t\rightarrow\infty$) supply of $\approx 3.03$ billion tokens.
+Initial supply of CRV is $1,303,303,303$ tokens, which is $43\%$ of the eventual ($t\rightarrow\infty$) supply of $\approx 3.03$ billion tokens.
 All of those initial tokens tokens are gradually vested (with every block).
 The initial inflation rate which supports the above inflation schedule is
-$r=22.0\%$ (279.6 millions per year).
+$r=21.0\%$ (274 million per year).
 All of the inflation is distributed to users of Curve, according to measurements taken by _gauges_.
-During the first year, the approximate inflow into circulating supply is 2 millions CRV per day, starting from 0.
+During the first year, the approximate inflow into circulating supply is 1 million CRV per day, starting from 0.

 ## System of Gauges.
 LiquidityGauge and GaugeController